nozavroni/csvelte/README.md

 ## Learn More

-Head on over to the [API documentation](https://deni-zen.github.io/csvelte/documentation.html) for instructions on reading and writing CSV files, auto-detecting CSV format, and more.
+Head on over to the [documentation site](https://deni-zen.github.io/csvelte/documentation/) for instructions on reading and writing CSV files, auto-detecting CSV format, and more.
+You can also peruse the [API documentation](https://deni-zen.github.io/csvelte/apidocs/) to discover all kinds of neato features I don't have time to fully document.

 ## Contribute